 When an emergency situation arises, the individual must complete USCIS Form I-131–Application for a Travel Document.
 In extremely urgent situations that cannot wait, the applicant can go to the Las Vegas immigration office with the following:

 - A completed USCIS Form I-131–Application for a Travel Document;

 - Evidence to prove the emergency exists; and

 Note that the USCIS also maintains a Reno Immigration Office.

 Also note that different documents are required based on the applicant’s current immigration status or if his/her status is pending.3

 It usually takes 90 days to be approved for a reentry permit.
 But as long as the USCIS received the I-131 application and the alien has been fingerprinted (called biometrics), the alien can leave the U.S. right away and ask that the reentry permit be sent to the U.S. consulate or immigration office where he/she will be overseas.
 If the USCIS denies the reentry permit, the alien can appeal within 33 days of receipt of the denial.

 It depends.
 The official fee chart from the USCIS site is:

 Do You Need an Attorney?

 Applying for emergency travel can be extremely confusing.
 When dealing with emergency situations, it is in your best interest to work with experienced and knowledgeable immigration professionals who understand the law and can help you get the results you need.
-For a consultation on your case, call our Las Vegas NV Immigration attorneys at 702-DEFENSE (702-333-3673).
+For a consultation on your case, call our Las Vegas NV Immigration attorneys.
 We may be able to help achieve your goals of being readmitted to the U.S. following a period of emergency travel.